complexsystemslab/project_ideas/project_ideas.md

  Please note this is a very challenging project.

+## Supervision

  Students will be jointly supervised with Prof. Neil Lawrence.

 ## Contact

+Project ideas can be developed according to student interests.

 Please contact Soumya Banerjee at sb2333@cam.ac.uk or neel.soumya@gmail.com to have an informal chat.